marinapadilha/shopping-cart/README.md

 # Shopping Cart

+Developed by Marina Padilha, while studying at @Trybe.
+You can find me in: https://www.linkedin.com/in/marinafpadilha/ Or e-mail me: marinapadilha.dev@gmail.com

 ## About the Project

 Shopping Cart is a Front-End Application where a fully functional shopping cart was implemented, using the products from the MercadoLibre API.